Nicki Minaj, Meek Mill, And T.I. Among Celebs Pressing To Find #MissingDCGirls

 A post shared by Meek Mill (@meekmill) on

 So much outrage is starting to build over the case of the missing D.C. girls that even celebrities are starting to speak up and the hashtag #MissingDCGirls is now trending on Twitter and everywhere else.
-In response, authorities in Washington D.C. have been quick to minimize the disappearance of so many young women, ranging in age from 11-17.
+In response, authorities in Washington, D.C., have been quick to minimize the disappearance of so many young women, ranging in age from 11 to 17.
 One thing all of the missing D.C. girls seem to have in common is that they’re mostly minorities, black and Latino.

+It takes 2 seconds to rt and spread this around to help find the #missingdcgirls.
+If the media won’t say anything about it then we will pic.twitter.com/Phe57Nblqd

-USA Today reports that 501 missing-child cases were filed in the Washington D.C. area since the beginning of 2017.
+USA Today reports that 501 missing-child cases were filed in the Washington, D.C., area since the beginning of 2017.
 So far, 22 of those cases are still open.
-A comparison was made to 2016 where a total of 2,242 missing-child cases were opened to show just how many more have been reported this year.
+A comparison was made to 2016 when a total of 2,242 missing-child cases were opened to show just how many more have been reported this year.
 While 501 sounds like it’s a lot, that is actually just about on track with last year.
 That’s still a lot of missing kids, though.

 F*CK ALL THE OTHER STORIES/GOSSIP/NEWS/TEA YOU POSTING/SHARING/REPORTING….
 THIS IS ALL WE CARE ABOUT!!!! #FindOurGirls